 Indian lettuce locally called tree lettuce (Lactuca indica) –

 Banana locally called guineo (musa) – verities include:

 Orito – small sweet, locally very common.
 Dark brown spots on the trunk of the growing plant.

 Orinoco – from the orinoco valley in Venezuela, not common locally.
 Square shape to the fruit.
 Solid green trunk of the growing plant, usually lower fruiting.

-Seda – similar to the most common cavandish.
+Seda – similar in size and shape to the most common known banana verity but tastier than cavandish.
 Large plant growing 4+ meters in height .

 Namwa – Thailand in origin.
 Medium to high in size with very thick stock plant.
 Sour fruit when not fully ripe and can be sweeter when very ripe.

 Plantain – commonly used in cooking, can be eaten raw when fully allowed to ripen black skin and soft.

 Red – thick and tall red stock of the plant.

 Vetivir grass (Chrysopogon zizanioides) – used for erosion control, clumping grass that doesn’t spread with seeds nor runners, has very deep roots to bring up minerals and hold the soil in place where slope and erosion or land slides may be a concern.
 Can create natural terraces.